romeo-mhakayakora/build-slm-from-scratch/slm-model/README.md

 sentence = "A little girl went to the woods"
 ```

 Run the cell.
-The model will autoregressively generate a continuation one token at a time.
+The model autoregressively generates a continuation — one token at a time, each predicted token appended to the input and fed back in.

 ---